jnyinglis/re-zero/PRD.md

 **Triggering a Split**:
 A task can be split from:
-- Task detail view
-- Inline task row
-- Scan mode
+- List Building
-- Execution screen
+- Action Mode

 Primary Trigger: A "Split Task" action (icon or gesture, e.g., swipe downwards or long-press → "Split").